Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Introduction and motivation

 \subsection{Motivation to study the MBI system on Schwarzschild}

+The MBI theory appeared for the first time in a 1933 paper by Born and Infeld~\cite{born33}.
+The original version of the theory was described by a $3+1$ dimensional Lagrangian, and it was formulated on flat spacetime.
+Only decades later, in the works of Boillat~\cite{boillat1970} and Bialynicki-Birula~\cite{BialynickiBirula:1984tx}, a crucial property of this system was discovered.
+These works effectively proved that MBI is \emph{distinguished} among all nonlinear theories of electromagnetism as, on Minkowski spacetime, it is the only theory which satisfies the following properties: it is gauge-invariant, it is Lorentz-invariant, it gives rise to static point charge solutions which have finite self-energy, its linearization is the linear Maxwell theory, and the MBI light cone is comprised of a single conical sheet.
+We will comment more on these properties in Section~\ref{sec:specstru}.
+Such requirements are, in some sense, minimal for a nonlinear theory of electromagnetism, thereby making the study of its stability properties a natural question.

-The MBI theory received a good deal of attention relatively recently, when connections with string theory were unveiled in the physics community.
-We will not focus on these aspects, but let us just refer to the introduction of~\cite{Gibbons:1997xz}, and to the paper~\cite{Callan1997} for an example of the connections between Born--Infeld theory and string theory.
+In addition to the interest from these general considerations, the MBI theory received considerable attention in the last 20 years, since connections with string theory were unveiled in the physics community.
+We will not focus on these aspects, but let us just refer to the introduction of~\cite{Gibbons:1997xz}, and to the paper~\cite{Callan1997} for an example of the connections between MBI and string theory.

-It is also worth pointing out that Kiessling recently studied the Born--Infeld theory, in line with Born's program of finding a field theory without self-energy divergence.
-In the papers~\cite{kie1} and~\cite{kie2}, the author shows that in the MBI theory the Cauchy problem of moving charges is well posed, even though the ``Lorentz self-force'' is still ill-defined.
+A third motivation to study the MBI system comes from Born's program to devise an electromagnetic theory free of ``divergence problems''.
+In this direction, Kiessling, in the papers~\cite{kie1} and~\cite{kie2}, formulated a well-defined initial value problem describing point charges in flat spacetime, where the electric and magnetic field obey the MBI equations.
+He avoids the issue of infinite Lorentz self-force employing Hamilton--Jacobi theory, and furthermore shows global existence to the joint initial value problem only in the static case.\footnote{The well-posedness of solutions to the equations of motion of MBI point charges in the general case still remains an interesting open problem.} Moreover, he does not show uniqueness of such static solutions.

-Following these developments, some well-posedness results were proved in the context of nonlinear electromagnetism.
-In the paper~\cite{speck1}, Speck proved the global nonlinear stability for the MBI system, on the Minkowski spacetime in the small data regime.
-Subsequently, again Speck, in a follow-up paper~\cite{speck2} showed nonlinear existence and stability for small initial data of the MBI system (and other nonlinear models of electromagnetism) coupled with the Einstein equations.
+Following these developments, some stability results were established in the context of the MBI theory.
+In the paper~\cite{speck1}, Speck proved the global nonlinear stability for the MBI system on Minkowski spacetime, in the small data regime.
+Subsequently, again Speck, in a follow-up paper~\cite{speck2} showed global existence and nonlinear stability of solutions to the MBI system (and other nonlinear models of electromagnetism) coupled with the Einstein equations, for initial data close to trivial data.